Greek Orthodox Cathedral of the Annunciation (Baltimore): History

-During the 1940s, the parish coordinated war relief efforts to assist the homeland and the United States after it entered World War II.
-Annunciation also purchased 14 acres of property and established its own burial ground.
-By the spring of 1944, the Greek Orthodox Cemetery on Windsor Mill Road became a reality.
-Prior to this, from 1912-1943, parishioners were buried at the “Greek Section” at Woodlawn Cemetery, about a mile away on Woodlawn Drive.
-By the 1950s, the English language was being interchanged with Greek in the sermons and parts of the church services.
-These developments began with the arrival of The Rev. George P. Gallos in 1954 as the first full-time American-born priest of Greek descent, and he served the parish for 11 years.
+During the 1940s, the parish founded a local Greek War Relief Association, which coordinated war relief efforts for the homeland and the United States after it entered World War II.
+Annunciation Cathedral also purchased 14 acres of property and established its own burial ground.
+By the spring of 1944, the Greek Orthodox Cemetery on Windsor Mill Road was complete.
+In 1954, The Rev. George P. Gallos, the first full-time American-born priest of Greek descent, began his eleven-year pastorate.

+Expanding the Parish (1960s–1975)

-The Annunciation community also became more involved in interdenominational activities, establishing a stronger rapport with churches and institutions in the surrounding areas of the Mt.
+The Annunciation Cathedral community also became more involved in interdenominational activities, establishing rapport with churches and institutions in the surrounding areas of the Mt.
 Vernon neighborhood.
-A major decision was reached in 1958 when the parish chose to remain in Baltimore City.
 To expand its facilities, the original rectory was taken down, and a larger Education and Social Center was constructed using most of the original granite.
-A dedication ceremony then took place in the spring of 1961, officiated by Archbishop Iakovos.
+A dedication ceremony took place in the spring of 1961, officiated by Archbishop Iakovos.
 The parish is also known for hosting an annual Greek Festival.
 The Rev. Emmanuel Bouyoucas, who arrived in 1965, conducted the ribbon cutting for the first festival in 1971, called the “Athenian Agora.”